dsinkerii/messedup-settings/README.md

 # messedup-settings
 https://youtu.be/qbOCx4pdUnQ

+# Additional info...

-### ⚠️ (for best experience, install https://git.frohnmeyer-wds.de/JfMods/Slyde to remove limit from options, allows to set any value more or less than intended)
+  ⚠️ (for best experience, install https://git.frohnmeyer-wds.de/JfMods/Slyde to remove limit from options, allows to set any value more or less than intended)

-## ❓ if you have any issues, open an issue here if you have a github account, or dm me at `@dsinkerii` on discord (but make sure you ping me on discord or smth if you cant use both methods)
+  ❓ if you have any issues, open an issue here if you have a github account, or dm me at `@dsinkerii` on discord (but make sure you ping me on discord or smth if you cant use both methods)

-### :trollface: also pehkui support on 10 stars lol
+  :trollface: also pehkui support on 10 stars lol

 # ‼️ READ BEFORE INSTALLING ‼️